CreativeWolfies/akyanet-research/akyanet.md

 But as always, coercive forces must be avoided at all costs.

 It is up to the district to choose how and when the tasks will be attributed.

+Given tasks should be adapted to each individual according to their work and their capabilities.
+For example, students will be given tasks relative to the subjects they are studying so that they can improve their education while helping the community by doing essential tasks.

 If a district does not have enough people to perform all essential tasks, the district can ask for help from the commune.